-After cell entry, NPV nucleocapsids are transported to the nuclear membrane in a process that involves actin polymerization [27, 28].
-Several lines of evidence suggests that the nucleocapsids are then transported through nuclear pores (Fig. 3.5).
-Empty nucleocapsids were originally observed in nuclei of cells early in infection [25].
+After cell entry, NPV nucleocapsids are transported to the nuclear membrane in a process that involves actin polymerization (71.
+30).
+Several lines of evidence suggest that the nucleocapsids are then transported through nuclear pores (Figure 5).
+Empty nucleocapsids were originally observed in nuclei of cells early in infection (25).
 In human cells exposed to AcMNPV at high moi, at 4 hr p.i. about 8% of the nucleocapsids that entered cells were localized to the cytoplasmic side of nuclear pores.
 When mitosis was blocked, and the nuclear membrane was intact, nucleocapsids were observed in nuclei, suggesting that they do not need dividing cells and the corresponding nuclear membrane breakdown to enter nuclei.
-Because of their localization to the cytoplasmic side of nuclear pores and their presence in nuclei of cells treated with mitotic inhibitors which prevent the breakdown of the nuclear membrane that occurs during mitosis, these authors concluded that nucleocapsids can enter directly through nuclear pores [29].
-Subsequently, using a virus with both a fluorescent tag fused to the vp39 capsid protein in addition to the wt vp39 protein, it was observed that the nucleocapsids localized to nuclear pore complexes and fluorescence was observed within nuclei [28] (Fig. 3.6).
+Because of their localization to the cytoplasmic side of nuclear pores and their presence in nuclei of cells treated with mitotic inhibitors that prevent the breakdown of the nuclear membrane that occurs during mitosis. these authors concluded that nucleocapsids enter directly through nuclear pores (31).
+However, electron microscopic investigations have suggested that some baculoviruses inject their DNA through nuclear pores, reviewed in (32).
+Subsequently, using a virus encoding both a fluorescent tag fused to the vp39 capsid protein in addition to the wt vp39 protein, it was observed that the nucleocapsids localized to nuclear pore complexes and fluorescence was observed within nuclei (30) (Figure 6).
 This suggests that the nucleocapsids dock with and are transported through the nuclear pore complex.
-Nuclear pore complexes have been recently characterized and have been calculated to have a channel of 38 -78 nm [30].
-Baculovirus virions have been calculated to have dimensions of 30-60 nm in diameter [31] indicating that they should be capable of moving through the pores.
+Nuclear pore complexes have been recently characterized and have been calculated to have a channel of 38 - 78 nm (33).
+Baculovirus virions have been calculated to have dimensions of 30-60 nm in diameter (34) indicating that they should be capable of moving through the pores.
+Recent evidence suggests that AcMNPV nucleocapsids injected into Xenopus oocvtes cause nuclear pores in that system to undergo significant reorganization in order to accommodate the transit of the nucleocapsids (35).
 Once in the nucleus, the transcriptional cascade is initiated that eventually results in the production of nucleocapsids.